Accounting Adjustments Policy

 The Wisconsin Partnership Program (WPP) is governed by a number of rules and requirements through the Insurance Commissioner’s Order, the Grant Agreement with the UW System Board of Regents, and the University of Wisconsin’s rules and policies as well as local, state and federal laws.
 Grant recipients are responsible for ensuring efficient and effective management of the Wisconsin Partnership Program grant funds.

-Recipients must adhere to UW–Madison policy regarding cost transfers.
-The Wisconsin Partnership Program further restricts the use of cost transfers as defined in the Policy section.
+Recipients must adhere to UW–Madison policy regarding accounting adjustments.
+The Wisconsin Partnership Program further restricts the use of accounting adjustments as defined in the Policy section.

 Certain definitions and procedures apply to Wisconsin Partnership Program grant recipients within UW–Madison.